Copernicus Hackathon "Natural and Cultural Heritage"

 The Copernicus Hackathon is open to students, entrepreneurs, start-ups, coders, researchers, scientists, EO specialists, storytellers and anyone who is enthusiastic about finding solutions to better manage and safeguard natural and cultural heritage.
 This Copernicus Hackathon will end up with concrete ideas for projects that could enter into an incubation or acceleration phase.

-To help you develop your project, two training days will be organised online.
+To help you develop your project, a webinar will be organised online on May 18th (register to the hackathon to participate to the webinar).
 Access to spatial and economic data will be available throughout the event.

 Together with other technology enthusiasts and multidisciplinary teams, you will be supported by space, business development and innovation experts to build your project.